ZachSaucier/sveltekit-blog/src/lib/posts/2026/im-different-i-promise.md

 - Sometimes I spend too much time on nitpicks – Focusing on the most important things and focusing on useless things is a spectrum, not binary.
 While I think I usually focus on the right things, sometimes my sense of what is important is blurred by my personal preferences.
 - Sometimes I'm too harsh – I have high expectations and don't always communicate well (though I have dramatically improved in this area).
 - Sometimes I'm too focused – At times I am too focused on what I'm doing and don't think about what's around me enough.
 Sometimes that means I fail to listen to someone well.
 Other times that means I don't pivot soon enough.
+- I'm a specialist, not a unicorn – With experience spanning product, design, front-end, full-stack, and team leadership, it’s easy for people to expect that I can do everything.
+But for any one of these areas I can point to a domain purist who is better at it than me.
+My value isn't in any one of these areas.
+It's the rare ability to operate at a very high level across all of them.

 ## Do I sound like someone you'd like to work with?